CBS4 Denver Program Guide

-KCNC-TV PROGRAMMING NOTES:
+KCNC-TV PROGRAMMING

-SPECIAL REPORT: CBS News may break into programming today for the press conference with President Trump and German Chancellor Angela Merkel.
-It could happen anytime from 11:30AM-on.
-Check here for information on makegoods or how to see the parts of any show missed.

-Missing ELEMENTARY?
-It’s coming back.
-Look for ELEMENTARY to be back Mondays 9-10PM effective 4/30/18.

-SEASON FINALES: Our next Season Finale is MACGYVER on May 4th from 7-8PM.
-It will be followed by KEVIN CAN WAIT on Monday 5/7/18 from 7-730PM.

-Yes, it’s true!
-CBS announced today they’re bringing back MURPHY BROWN for at least 13 episodes during the 2018-2019 season.
-Candice Bergen is on board, plus producer/writer Diane English.
-Rumors say they’re talking to other former cast members.
-Also returning are Faith Ford (Corky), Joe Regalbuto (Frank) and Grant Shaud (Miles).
+Did you miss one of our newscasts?
+Now you can watch news 24/7 on our new streaming site CBSN DENVER.
+Just go to cbsdenver.com and click on the arrow on the CBSN Denver site.
+We’re with you when you need us.

+It’s almost time for MARCH MADNESS!
+The play-in games are Tuesday 3/17 and Wednesday 3/18 on truTV.
+Then join us on CBS4 on Thursday 3/19 at 10:00AM for the tip off of the first game of Round 1!
+We’ll have the BRACKET CHALLENGE again this year on CBS4.
+Be sure to sign up starting in March.

-To find out about signing up for our streaming service CBS ALL ACCESS, click here.
-It costs $5.99 a month ($9.99 for commercial free) and give you access to lots of CBS shows, including all the Star Treks and The Good Fight.
+Are you missing STAR TREK PICARD only on CBS ALL ACCESS?
+To find out about signing up for our streaming service, click here.
+It costs $5.99 a month ($9.99 for commercial free) and gives you access to lots of CBS shows, including all the Star Trek Discovery and The Good Fight.

 Do you have a programming question or comment for the CBS NETWORK?
-Click here to contact them via your computer, then page down until you see “Send Us Your Feedback”!
-For website problems on CBS.com or CBSNews.com, page down to the bottom for a link.
+Click here to contact them via your computer!
+Or you can write them at: CBS Audience Services, 51 W. 52nd Street, NY, NY 10019.

 Closed Captioning Contact Information: